How do I know when I’m ready to take a driving test?

 The majority of learner drivers, however, will be asked to follow directions using a sat nav

-Still, need help with the UK driving lessons and theory tests?
+Need help with the UK driving lessons and theory tests?
 Get started here.